 - Maror מרור – Horseradish root is commonly used to represent the bitterness of slavery.

-- Chazeret חזרת – In addition to the horseradsh, bitter leaves like romaine lettuce are placed on the seder plate to represent the bitterness of slavery.
-This is what is generally used in the Hillel sandwich/korach.
+- Chazeret חזרת – In addition to the horseradish, bitter leaves like romaine lettuce are placed on the Seder plate to represent the bitterness of slavery.
+This is what is generally used in the Hillel sandwich/Korech.

-- Karpas כרפס – Sweet green herbs (like parsley) or potatoes are also placed on the seder plate.
-Different meanings are given as to why.
-Some say karpas is representative of spring and others say it is as an additional symbol of slavery.
+- Karpas כרפס – Sweet green herbs (like parsley) or potatoes are also placed on the Seder plate.
+This is either representative of Spring or is an additional symbol of slavery.